terotests/_channels/README.md

 Also node.js and IndexedDB virtual filesystem is available

-## Setting a virtual socket.io server for server
+## Setting a virtual socket.io server

 The socket.io abstraction can simulate multiple servers in browser.
 To create server socket accepting incoming connections use
 [Socket emulator](https://github.com/terotests/socketEmulator)